 In June 2019, the St. Louis Blues defeated the Boston Bruins in the Stanley Cup Final in seven games.
 The Bruins came up short in their quest for a seventh championship, while the Blues made history when they brought home the franchise’s first Cup.
 Their run was made more improbable given their dead-last league position in January; Vegas even listed them as near-impossible 250-to-1 long shots to win the title at the time.

 But by June, St. Louis had not only remarkably overcome a lost season, but had made its way through the playoff gauntlet into a winner-take-all Game 7, and then emerged hoisting the Cup behind clutch scoring and stellar goaltending from an unlikely hero in Jordan Binnington.
 Blues fans who, over the winter, had moved their jazz-note jerseys to the back of their closets, proudly wore them for the remainder of the summer.

 Team colors, logos, images of players, and heroic maneuvers on the ice are ubiquitous with fandom, as die-hards spend money traveling to games, purchasing tickets and merchandise, and generally serving as walking advertisements for the team they support.
-Knowing something about the history and even trivia behind the team one supports connects to an important part of the psychology that unites otherwise random people in a connected social experience.
+Knowing something about the history and trivia behind your team connects to an important part of the psychology that unites otherwise random people in a connected social experience.

-How does a team come to be known as a fish, a bird, or a historical figure, anyway?
-How does an owner assure buy-in from the fan base, with a name that is both connected to the place and can inspire an appealing logo and mascot?
+How does a team come to be known as a bear, fish, bird, plant, or a historical figure, anyway?
+How does an owner assure buy-in from the fanbase, with a name that is both connected to the place and can inspire an appealing logo and mascot?